-A death should normally be registered in the area where the person died, within 5 days; a funeral can usually only take place after the death is registered.
+You should normally register a death in the area where the person died, within 5 days.
+A funeral can usually only take place after the death is registered.

-You can register a death if you are a relative of the person who's died, or:
+You can register a death if you're a relative of the person who's died, or:

 - were present when it happened

 - administer the property where the person died (such as care home manager or hospital officer)

 Following government guidance on coronavirus, for the safety of our staff and customers, and to help minimise the spread of coronavirus, we’ve adapted our services for registering a death in York.
 York Register Office is closed to the public, and you can only register a death by telephone.

 Email: email@example.com to arrange an appointment to register a death by telephone; details you must include are:

 - name of the person who has died

 - name, contact number and email address of the person registering the death

 - name of the funeral director (if known)